-The third annual Autism MVP Foundation Walk Event is set for Sunday, November 5 at Thompson Park in Lincroft, New Jersey.
-Please join us for a great day of family fun, as we raise money for our programs, including a ground breaking initiative led by Monmouth University's Department of Education, where educators and paraprofessionals at an area school district will receive further training on how to work with children on the autism spectrum.
+The third annual Autism MVP Foundation Walk Event is set for Sunday, November 5 with a new location- the Manasquan Boardwalk, in Manasquan, New Jersey.
+Please join us for a great day of family fun, as we raise money for our programs, including our scholarship program launching later this year and a ground breaking initiative called the Autism Program Improvement Project, which is led by Monmouth University's Department of Education and entering its second year in area school districts.